 Welcome to the RTB Rent Index!

-The Residential Tenancies Act of 2004 set out the function of the RTB which includes...”the registration of particulars in respect of tenancies” and ...”the collection and provision of information relating to the private rented sector, including information concerning prevailing rent levels”....
+The Residential Tenancies Act (2004) sets out a function of the RTB to include "…the collection and provision of information relating to the private rented sector, including information concerning prevailing rent levels…"

 Hedonic Regression, in economics, is a method of estimating demand or prices.
 It is based on the hypothesis that products can be treated as bundles of characteristics and that prices can be attached to each characteristic.
-For the PRTB Hedonic Index the variables are dwelling size, type, location, and other characteristics.
-Click here to view the RTB Hedonic Regression Index Report 2007-2012.
-Click here to view the RTB Rent Index Quarter 3 2016.
+For the Rental Index, the characteristics include dwelling size, type, and location amongst others.